kristjanjansen/mf-infra/README.md

 ### Set Up a Self-Hosted GitHub Runner

-On each repo that has a preview workflow, follow here instructions here:
+Go to:

 > GitHub → Repo → Settings → Actions → Runners → New self-hosted runner

+Follow the instructions on each repo that has a preview workflow.

+### Set Github Actions Permissions

+Go to:

+> GitHub → Repo → Settings → Actions → General → Workflow permissions

+Select "Read and write permissions".